Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 ```
 ````

-We can simplify the notation by substituting rational tangle twist vectors for the basic tangles.
-Additionally, we can improve the storage overhead by storing the tree as a string in polish notation
-@lukasiewiczElementyLogikiMatematycznej1929.
-Storing in polish notation allows us to drop parentheses from our notation, saving two bytes in each instance.
+We can simplify the notation, without losing fidelity, by substituting the integral leaf tangles for rational tangle twist vectors.
+Additionally, we can improve the storage overhead by storing the tree as a string in polish notation [@lukasiewiczElementyLogikiMatematycznej1929].
+Storing in polish notation allows us to drop all the parentheses from our notation, saving two bytes in each instance.

 ````{prf:example}